petercai/notes/eclipse/UI development/Graphical Editing Framework.md

 ## GEF Architecture
 The GEF framework is designed using the Model-View-Controller (MVC) architecture.
 MVC is comprised of three major components: the model, the view and the controller.
-The model holds the information to be displayed and is persisted across sessions.
-The view renders information on the screen and provides basic user interaction.
+The **model** holds the information to be displayed and is persisted across sessions.
+The **view** renders information on the screen and provides basic user interaction.
 The controller coordinates the activities of the model and the view, passing information between them as necessary.
 **Model <—> Controller <—> View**
-When an object is added to the GEF model, a corresponding controller is instantiated which then creates the view objects representing that model object.
+When an object is added to the GEF model, a corresponding **controller** is instantiated which then creates the **view** objects representing that **model** object.
 In the reverse direction, when the user interacts with the view, the controller updates the model with the new information.
 - **model**—the underlying objects being represented graphically
-- **view**—a GEF canvas containing a collection of figures
+- **view**—a GEF canvas containing a collection of figures.
+The View aspect is generally implemented as a **Figure** or **Image**.
-- **controller**—a collection of GEF edit parts
+- **controller**—a collection of GEF edit parts.
+The Controller is a subclass of **AbstractGraphicalEditPart**

-GEF provides various edit part (controller) and figure (view) classes for you to extend, minimizing the effort necessary to use the graphical framework in your application.
+GEF provides various **edit part** (controller) and **figure** (view) classes for you to extend, minimizing the effort necessary to use the graphical framework in your application.

 The GEF project is made up of three subsections:
 • **Draw2D**—(org.eclipse.draw2d.*) a lightweight framework layered on top of SWT for rendering graphical information.
 • **GEF Framework**—(org.eclipse.gef.*) an MVC framework layered on top of Draw2D to facilitate user interaction with graphical information.
 • **Zest**—(org.eclipse.zest.*) a graphing framework layered on top of Draw2D for graphing.

 ## GEF Model
-First, the model is responsible for providing all data that will be viewable and modifiable by the user; no data should be stored in the controller or view.
+First, the **model** is responsible for <u>providing all data that will be viewable and modifiable by the user</u>; no data should be stored in the controller or view.
 Next, the model needs to provide a way for the data to be persisted across sessions.
 Finally, while the controller will have references to the model, the model should not reference the controller or view.
 Instead, <u>the controller registers itself with the model as a listener so that model changes are communicated to the controller using the observer pattern.</u>

 ## GEF Controller